Ascend/pytorch/docs/en/framework_feature_guide_pytorch/stream_taskqueue_parallel_delivery.md

 ## Constraints

 - This feature depends on TaskQueue.
 It takes effect only when `TASK_QUEUE_ENABLE` is configured as "1" or "2".
-- This feature does not support [process-level online recovery](https://gitcode.com/Ascend/mind-cluster/blob/branch_v26.0.0/docs/zh/scheduling/usage/resumable_training/04_configuring_fault_handling_policies.md#%E9%85%8D%E7%BD%AE%E8%BF%9B%E7%A8%8B%E7%BA%A7%E5%9C%A8%E7%BA%BF%E6%81%A2%E5%A4%8D) scenarios.
+- This feature does not support [Configuring Process-Level Online Recovery](https://gitcode.com/Ascend/mind-cluster/blob/branch_v26.0.0/docs/en/scheduling/usage/resumable_training/04_configuring_fault_handling_policies.md#configuring-process-level-online-recovery) scenarios.
 - When this feature is enabled, OOM in the TaskQueue of a non-default stream does not immediately trigger a memory snapshot.
 - When this feature is enabled, there will be multiple TaskQueues in a multi-stream scenario, corresponding to multiple threads, which may cause resource contention and affect performance.
 - When this feature is enabled, if there are Event interactions between multiple streams, the first-level pipeline may incur additional overhead to ensure that Events are delivered in order in the second-level pipeline, affecting performance.